 By Larry Zielinski

-Larry Zielinski is executive in residence for health care admin-istration at the University at Buffalo School of Management’s Jacobs Management Center.
+Larry Zielinski is Executive in Residence, Health Care Administration at the University at Buffalo School of Management.